Belly (Abdominal) Gas in Babies

 Preventing gas in your baby

-- Wait to give your baby cow's milk until he or she is 12 months of age.
+- Do not give your baby cow's milk before they are at least 12 months of age.

 Cow's milk protein can be hard for a baby's body to break down.
 And cow's milk has less iron and vitamins than babies need.

-- Wait to give your baby juice until he or she is at least 12 months old.
+- Do not give your baby juice before they are at least 12 months old.

 Juice may cause a baby to have excess gas.
 Give only a small amount to your child.